jrcichra/smartcar/README.md

 ## Current Functionality
 + Starts and stops recording with ignition
 + Transfers footage to NAS when you come home
++ Collects obdii sensor data locally on an interval

 # Current containers
 + [Karmen](https://github.com/jrcichra/karmen)